korykilpatrick/promptier/docs/file-variable-implementation-plan.md

 3. The JSONB structure uses an array of objects with 'type', 'id', 'name', and 'value' fields
 4. This approach better supports the advanced features we want to implement

+**Update (Implementation Order Change)**: We've decided to prioritize frontend implementation before optimizing backend with caching, to provide user-facing functionality sooner and gather real usage data before optimization.

-The steps below have been updated to reflect this new approach.
+The steps below have been updated to reflect this new approach and order.

 ## Implementation Steps